How to Adhere to the Safety of Minors policy¶

 Program staff/volunteers must complete a criminal background check, which includes a check of the National Sex Offender Public Registry (“sex offender registry”), both before hire or start of service and every three years thereafter.

 - Campus Life Programs should work with their department to have the Office for Human Resources perform a background check on program staff/volunteers.

 - Registered Student Organizations will need to coordinate background checks for program staff/volunteers.
 Groups can coordinate background checks by working with The McDowell Agency.
 Groups should set up background check package #3 to be performed on their program staff/volunteers.
 Groups do not need to collect personal information of program staff/volunteers.
 Program staff/volunteers will work directly with the agency to go through a background check.

 Program Staff/Volunteer Training

 Program staff/volunteers must also complete a training course prior to participating in activities with minors.
 The course will cover, at a minimum, abuse awareness, safeguards for minors, and mandatory reporting requirements.
 Groups may choose to provide additional training in these areas.
 Completion of this training is required, at a minimum, every three years.
-The University provides a training course through the ULearn site for students, staff and faculty.
-This training can also be viewed here for non-University program staff/volunteers not able to sign into ULearn.
+The University provides a training course through the Training Hub site for students, staff and faculty.

 Program staff/volunteers must receive orientation to the position, including staff/participant interactions, supervision responsibilities, health and safety regulations, and emergency procedures.
 The document Expectations for Program Staff When Interacting with Minors is one option for conveying expectations with program staff/volunteers as part of the orientation process and would be a way to document that the group’s program staff/volunteers are aware of these expectations.